tatsuokun/deepdep/README.md

 | DEV | 94.17 | 94.18 |
 | TEST | 94.02 | 94.13 |

-The training time is approximately 9 minutes for 5 iterations with the batch size equal to 16.
+The estimated training time is approximately 9 minutes for 5 iterations with the batch size equal to 16.
+(I used TITAN X)
 ## Reference

 ```